IngmarBitter/defenders/md/CreeksideDefenders.md

 * Non-Christians <small>To learn how Christian belief is beautiful, rational and freeing.</small>
 * New Christians <small>To become more confident, excited and connected to God.</small>
 * Teens & college <small>To know why what we believe is true, and not what peers and teachers claim.</small>
-* Parents <small>To learn how to answer tough faith questions form their children.</small>
+* Parents <small>To learn how to answer tough faith questions from their children.</small>
 * Christian mentors <small>To become more confident in Christian doctrine.</small>
 * Christian leaders <small>To be able to discern false teaching.</small>